przemyslawbialon/okteto_wake/README.md

 The LaunchAgent is configured to:

-- Run at a configurable time on weekdays (Monday-Friday), default: 8:00 AM
+- Run at a configurable time on weekdays, default: Monday-Friday at 8:00 AM
 - Log output to `~/.logs/okteto_wake.log`
 - Log errors to `~/.logs/okteto_wake_error.log`
 - Not run immediately after loading (can be changed by setting `RunAtLoad` to `true` in the plist file)